daniel28rc-glitc/ai-trading-system-public-version/README.md

 The overall system is organized around the following conceptual blocks:

-- **Interactive Interface:** A Gradio-based front-end used to present the analytical flow and the final outputs to the user.
+- **Interactive Interface:** A Gradio-based front-end used to present the analytical flow and final output to the user.
 - **Graph / Orchestration Layer:** A coordination structure that routes information across the different modules and consolidates their outputs.
-- **FINCON-Style Parallel Agents:** A parallel organization of specialized analytical agents responsible for profiling, evaluation, risk interpretation, recommendation reasoning, and complementary financial analysis.
+- **FINCON-Style Parallel Agents:** A parallel organization of specialized analytical agents responsible for fundamental analysis based on financial reports, quantitative analysis, and risk assessment based on the ticker’s historical data.
 - **FINMEM-Inspired Memory Structure:** An adaptive memory layer designed to retain selected historical context and improve continuity across analytical cycles.
 - **MDP Decision Layer:** A Markov Decision Process component designed to support structured investment interpretation through state-based decision modeling.